MAN: Multi-Action Networks Learning: Conclusion

 \section{Conclusion}

-We introduced MAN, a novel neural network architecture build off of deep Q-networks that splits the original action into two sub-actions, while sharing a common feature learning module.
+We introduced MAN, a novel neural network architecture build off of deep Q-networks that splits the original N-dimension action into N 1-dimension sub-actions, while sharing a common feature learning module.
 This method, in combination with some algorithmic improvements, leads to dramatic improvements over existing approaches for DRL in the challenging domain of large action spaces.
-This improvement is due to two main aspects of our approach.
-Firstly, MAN decreases the action space, which in turn simplifies exploration.
-Secondly, within every update in MAN, we update the Q values twice within two smaller action spaces.
-Therefore, not only does our approach have more frequent updates, it also has the advantage of being easier to explore.
-This phenomenon is reflected in the experiments, where the advantage of the MAN over single-stream Q networks is tremendous.

-We anticipate the greatest potential of thie method lies in the domain of image-based action spaces, since we can very easily reduce the action space of an image of length M and width N from $M \times N$ to $M+N$.
-In the future, we plan to expand the usability of our algorithm to more complicated settings, such as image-based pick and place problems.
-We also aim to investigate how we can make use of the proposed method for controlling real-world systems.
+There are two main breakthrough of our approach.
+Firstly, MAN avoids the exponential increasing with high dimensions, which in turn simplifies exploration with smaller sub-action spaces.
+Secondly, MAN overcome the limitation in SDQN which could only solve the problem with the same size in each dimension.
+As what we have exam in Atari 2600 games, our framework is suitable for any combination of discrete actions.

+However, this algorithm does have its limitation: since our key idea lies in the Definition 3, which unites the sub-actions by a maximization relationship, it is unrealistic to deploy MAN in continuous algorithms.
+Recall some marvelous RL algorithms aim to handle continuous space, such as DDPG\cite{lillicrap2015continuous}, the critic predicts the value of any actions directly, without any maximization operation insides.

+In the future, we plan to expand the usability of our algorithm to more complicated settings, for example, how to use this algorithm in real-world systems.
+Furthermore, in this work we focused on the simplest decomposition that split the n-dimension action into $n$ 1-d actions.
+There are other combinatorial structures, such as split the n-d action into a group of 1-d, 2-d, ..., m-d actions ($n = 1+2+...+m$), based on some properties we hope to investigate in the future.